dan-lampman/blue-flair/readme.md

  ## Usage

- - This solution is written in Javascript and uses Node.
+ - This solution is written in Javascript and uses Node
  - To install the project dependencies (fast-csv): `npm install`
  - To run the solution: `npm start` or `node main.js`